 Lifespan Integration & EMDR Therapy in Seattle, WA

-Lifespan Integration, or "LI", is a gentle, body-based therapeutic method that provides healing without re-traumatizing the patient.
+Lifespan Integration Therapy, or "LI", is a gentle, body-based therapeutic method that provides healing without re-traumatizing the patient.
 The body and mind have an innate ability to heal themselves, and LI taps into this healing process using body awareness, active imagination/visualization, and the creation of a visual timeline of one's life.
-LI is a cutting-edge therapy based on recent developments in neuroscience, is considered evidence-based, and has been practiced since 2004, with thousands of therapists around the world having been trained in this method.
+Lifespan Integration is a cutting-edge therapy based on recent developments in neuroscience, is considered evidence-based, and has been practiced by therapists since 2004, with thousands of therapists around the world having been trained in this method.

 While everyone’s experience is unique, positive changes are typically experienced within just a few sessions, with longer-term treatment providing reinforcement and strengthening of these initial changes.

 Lifespan Integration is especially helpful for people with difficult or traumatic experiences that they are struggling to get past, but it is also often helpful for people experiencing depression, anxiety, relationship problems, parenting difficulties, addiction, low self-esteem, eating disorders, and many other serious mental health problems.
 In other words, almost everyone who walks into a therapist's office.
 This is because unresolved emotions and inadequate resolution of some of our past experiences are so often at the heart of these issues.
 LI is a very effective way to address these underlying causes without requiring years of insight-oriented talk therapy that may not even get to the root of the issue.

 What we have mentioned here is of course a very general description of the LI approach to therapy, so you may wish to read more about it on the official Lifespan Integration website.